License GuideSOC 21-1011

 Read more

 Substance abuse counselor licenses require continuing education to renew.
-Your state board sets the specific hour requirement and mandated topics, often including ethics and state regulations.
-Check your state's licensing board website for exact CE hours needed and approved courses before your renewal deadline.
+Your state board sets the specific hour requirement and topics.
+Common subjects include ethics and state regulations.
+Check your state's licensing board website for exact numbers and which courses count toward renewal.

 Is This For You